Serial Killer Bruce Lindahl:Illinois

 Pamela was found the next morning when a motorist spotted her handbag on College Road about 2 miles North of Hobson Road in Lisle, Illinois.
 Pamela had been raped and strangled.

-Pamela’s case was cold until 2022 when his DNA matched the DNA recovered from Pamela.
+Pamela’s case was cold until 2022 when Lindahl's DNA matched the DNA recovered from Pamela.

 In 2024 DNA has also linked him to the 1979 murder of Kathy Halle who was found in the Fox River.